appaloosa-store/appaloosa-ios-sdk/README.md

 ```

 3. Implement delegate methods if you want your own behaviour :
-    1. The method `- (void)applicationUpdateRequestSuccessWithApplicationUpdateStatus:(OTApplicationUpdateStatus)appUpdateStatus`to be inform if the application need to be updated.
+    1. The method `- (void)applicationUpdateRequestSuccessWithApplicationUpdateStatus:(OTApplicationUpdateStatus)appUpdateStatus`to be inform if the application needs to be updated.
 You need to analyze the 'appUpdateStatus' to know if an update is available and download the new version.
         By default,
-            - if the application is up to date, nothing occured.
+            - if the application is up to date, nothing occures.
-            - if an update is available, an alert view asks to the user to download it.
+            - if an update is available, an alert view asks the user to download it.
-        If you want launch the download : `[[OTAppaloosaAgent sharedAgent] downloadNewVersion];`
+        If you want to launch the download : `[[OTAppaloosaAgent sharedAgent] downloadNewVersion];`
     2. The method `- (void)applicationUpdateRequestFailureWithError:(NSError *)error to be inform if something wrong occured during the update request.